Feeds:

 By Mike Edwards

-Do I have to believe in Jesus’ resurrection or that Jesus was both God and human?
+Don’t I have to believe Jesus was God in person and resurrected?

 Mike Edwards has been writing for Done with Religion for some time and has been a great addition to the site.
 Mike also has his own site where he writes that can be found at What God May Really Be Like He can be contacted by email at: medwar2@gmail.com